Ny Carlsberg Glyptotek

 At the Museum

-Manual wheelchairs, walking sticks and crutches can all be borrowed at the museum.
+Manual wheelchairs can be borrowed at the museum.
 These can be delivered to those who require them by the attendants in the Entrance Hall.

 Please note that certain areas of the museum can only be visited if you are able to negotiate individual steps unassisted, or with the aid of a companion.
-Our attendants will do their best to guide and assist.
+Our attendants will do their best to guide.

 Accessible toilets are located in the basement by the Cloakroom and Ticket Desk as well as by the entrance to The Henning Larsen Building.